 Validation Of Airworthiness

 Check flight must be carried out within 2 months of inspection.

 Application to the BMAA within 30 days of check flight.

-Re validation to be completed before legal flight can take place.
+Revalidation is to be completed before a legal flight can take place.

 The same standard as that required to hold a DVLA Group 1 Ordinary Driving Licence.